 Elise is a PhD student at the School of BioSciences, University of Melbourne, with a background in applied ecology.
 Elise is studying reproducibility and transparency of decisions in ecology and conservation.
-Her research interests include data science, decision analysis, ecological modelling.
+Elise’s research interests include data science, decision analysis, ecological modelling.

 Dr Martin Bush